 2. Not all of them are introverted and shy

-They aren’t loners/introverts or asocial despite having grown up without siblings.
+They aren’t loners/introverts/asocial despite having grown up without siblings.
 Only children make great friends and enjoy camaraderie with their peers.
 The only difference is that they may be able to spend a lot of time with themselves without a problem.
 This often translates into relationships as well, as they want their personal space in relationships and are more than willing to accord their partners the same.

 3. They know how to get things done

 Having lived without peers for a better part of life, they become self-reliant.
-Therefore, they are used to sorting out their own problems and may prefer to be left alone while dealing with problems.
+Therefore, they are used to sorting out their own problems and may prefer to be left alone while dealing with them.
 So, if you find yourself in a relationship with someone who doesn’t have siblings, they’re probably not going to come to you with their problems often, asking for support and comfort.
 A clingy relationship is the last thing you’ll have to worry about.

-4. They can often be workaholics and “type A” personalities
+4. They can often be workaholics and ‘type A’ personalities

 They can be very particular about their routine.
 If they are workaholics, it is hard to get them to give you attention, but if they are lazy and couch potatoes, good luck getting them to do anything.
 Of course, the core personality of a person isn’t just shaped by one aspect of their life such as them being an only child.
 Their behavior, their likes, and dislikes, and how they react to certain situations are the result of the collective experiences of their life, not just the fact that they didn’t have anyone to share a room with while growing up.